thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ### Setup

-In order to install Mechanize and BeautifulSoup within a virtual environment, execute the following commands:
+Execute the following commands in order to install Mechanize and BeautifulSoup within a virtual environment:

 {% highlight bash %}
 $ mkdir scraper && cd scraper